The Payroll Tax Credit and Other Stimulus Programs for COVID-19

 This credit can be taken against the employer's share of Social Security taxes.
 It's a fully refundable credit that can be claimed on Form 941.
 Form 7200 may be used to request an advance payment of employer credits if the employer's share of Social Security taxes isn't high enough to immediately use the entire credit amount.

 When it comes to tax time and COVID-19, TurboTax has you covered.
-Stay up-to-date with the latest information in stimulus check payments, tax filing changes, and tax breaks at our COVID-19 Hub.
+Stay up to date with the latest information in stimulus check payments, tax filing changes, and tax breaks at our COVID-19 Hub.

 Let a local tax expert matched to your unique situation get your taxes done 100% right with TurboTax Live Full Service.
 Your expert will uncover industry-specific deductions for more tax breaks and file your taxes for you.
 Backed by our Full Service Guarantee.